 Number of Daily Active Snapchat Users

 Check out the data below to see where all of those Snapchat users are hiding.
-These social media usage stats are taken from the first quarter of 2014 to the second quarter of 2019 and categorize users by region in millions:
+These social media usage stats are taken from the second quarter of 2015 to the forth quarter of 2020 and categorize users by region in millions:

 - North America continues to be the region with the most users, although the difference is becoming less noticeable.